jessielpx/Nanopore_RNA_Pipeline/README.md

 * Out_dir
 * Remove --transcriptome_source precomputed to use default reference genome-based approach (not tested for given reference)

----
-Note: Make sure to change 'yourname' fields with your compute canada username.
+*Note: Make sure to change 'yourname' fields with your compute canada username.*
----

 8. Create ~/.nextflow/assets/epi2me-labs/wf-transcriptomes:
 ```